Bombay to Bangkok

-Bombay to Bangkok is a 2008 Indian Hindi comedy film written and directed by Nagesh Kukunoor, starring Shreyas Talpade and Lena Christensen.
-The film is produced by Elahe Hiptoola, and Rahul Puri.
+Bombay to Bangkok is a 2008 Indian Hindi-language crime comedy film written and directed by Nagesh Kukunoor, starring Shreyas Talpade and Lena Christensen.

 Plot

 Shankar, a chef in desperate need of money, steals from the local don and escapes by tagging along with a team of doctors heading for relief work in Bangkok.
 Unfortunately, he loses the all-important money bag in the chaos.

 In Bangkok, his world turns upside down at a massage parlour where he bumps into Jasmine.
 The hitch is, she is all Thai, and he can't converse with her at all.
 A ray of hope comes his way the next day when Jasmine turns up desperately in need of a doctor.

 Shankar, posing as a doctor along with his Sikh buddy Rachinder, jumps into this whirlpool, while Jasmine soon gets pulled into his bumbling adventures while running away from the don and his son, Jamal.